nuxeo-sandbox/nuxeo-material-compound-asset/README.md

 # About

-This plugin provides a filemanager plugin to import material packages in the Nuxeo Platform
+This plugin provides a filemanager plugin to import Material packages in the Nuxeo Platform

-WIP: this plugin relies on a Studio configuration currently.
+WIP: this plugin relies on a Studio configuration currently, specifically it requires a document type named "Material".

 # Build